ECHO Seed Bank Frequently Asked Questions

 I am a gardener in the US, how can I order seeds from ECHO?

 The seeds in ECHO’s Global Seed Bank listings are intended only for overseas network members actively engaged in community development.
 Seed sales to individual gardeners in the United States are available through the ECHO bookstore and online bookstore website.
-You can also join ECHO Community as an "Individual Premium" member and access our seed catalog for a nominal fee.
+You can also join ECHO Community as an "Basic" member and gain access our seed catalog for a nominal fee.
+Instructions for that fee are provided in an email following registration.

 Where can I find larger quantities of the seeds you offer?

-We offer bulk quantities of Moringa oleifera and Moringa stenopetala.
+We offer bulk quantities of Moringa oleifera.
 Many of the species we have in our listing come from research stations or international seed banks and are not available in large quantities.
 Some species we propagate on our research and demonstration farm in Florida.
 Others are purchased from local seed companies.
-Contact us if you have questions about where to find larger quantities of certain seeds.
-Contact us at email@example.com.
+Contact us at email@example.com if you have questions about where to find larger quantities of certain seeds.

 What seeds are allowed into my country?

-This varies from country to country, depending on a country's importation regulations.
+This varies from country to country depending on each country's importation regulations.
 Contact your ministry of agriculture for a list of prohibited or restricted plant species.
 Sometimes seeds are allowed even when plant material is not.
 You may also contact the ECHO seed bank for assistance - we can usually help you find out.
 Contact us at firstname.lastname@example.org.

 How do I obtain a phytosanitary certificate?